8 x 26cm Square Sided Dinner Plate - Grey Clay / Natural Grey = £304.00

 We spray glaze our plates and bowls and dip or use a glaze pump for our cups and smaller pieces.
 Glazing is one the steps that takes a lot of practice to achieve a consistent result.
 After an item is glazed we sponge the rim to create a crisp cut between the clay and the glaze.

-Every time we open our kiln we learn something new about our glazes and the process.
+Every time we open our kiln we learn something new about our glazes and the process and every piece is unique on how it has interacted with the glaze during the firing.

 THE FIRING PROCESS